BensonRen/eye_nerve_segmentation/README.md

 - [x] Evaluation plot function
 - [x] Evaluation module which loads from the trained model
 - [x] Debug the evaluation function
+- [x] Debug the IoU bigger than 1 issue
 - [ ] Add post processing to the output result

 ## Time profiling